bozhkoveselin96/settle-online-sdk/README.md

   define('USER_ID', ''); // with your user id
   define('SECRET', ''); // with your secret
 ```
-### Execute the command in the terminal:
-`composer require veselin/settle-online-sdk`

 ### PHP codes for working with the SDK package.
 ```